Case Excellence Since 1999

 Will I lose my house or car if I declare bankruptcy?

-Can I chose which debts to put in the bankruptcy?
+Can I choose which debts to put in the bankruptcy?

 What is a Chapter 7 Case?